 Alzheimer’s Disease (AD) is now as epidemic as heart disease, diabetes or cancer in the U.S., except Alzheimer’s is always fatal.
-Alzheimer’s is the sixth-leading cause of death for all Americans, and the only cause of death among the top 10 in the United States that can’t be cured, or even significantly slowed.
+Alzheimer’s is the sixth-leading cause of death for all Americans, and the only cause of death among the top 10 in the United States that can’t be cured, or even significantly slowed with conventional medicine.

 And as you wither inside watching your loved one’s mind turn into mush, sometimes it can take everything you’ve got to hold onto some sense of meaning, some sense of faith that world isn’t random and cruel.

 I’ve personally experienced the toll this wretched disease takes on everyone around it.
-You see, Alzheimer’s has been my hateful, horrifying houseguest every day for the last three years.
+You see, Alzheimer’s was my hateful, horrifying houseguest every day for over three years.
 And I have a lot to say about it.

 Every minute—in fact, before you get to the end of this article—another American will develop Alzheimer’s.
-One out of every eight older adults, or 5.4 million Americans have already been formally diagnosed, and millions more are undiagnosed—or diagnosed with some form of dementia that could actually be Alzheimer’s.
+One out of every eight older adults, or 5.4 million Americans and 30 million people globally has the disease.

 There’s no doubt about it: We are in the midst of a national emergency, and we’re woefully unprepared.